 Note that the TP property~\eqref{eq:TP} implies

-Also note that since we require all $\EOp_m$ to be self-adjoint but not necessarily positive semi-definite, $\EMap[\State]$ for a state $\State$ is always a quasidistribuition, but not necessarily a distribution.
-In the special case when $\EOp_m\geq 0$ for all $m$, the set $\{\EOp_m\}_{m=1}^M$ forms an informationally complete POVM (IC-POVM)~\cite{Holevo_2019}.
+Also note that since we require all $\EOp_m$ to be self-adjoint but not necessarily positive semi-definite, $\EMap[\State]$ for a state $\State$ is always a quasidistribution, but not necessarily a distribution.
+In the special case where $\EOp_m\geq 0$ for all $m$, the set $\{\EOp_m\}_{m=1}^M$ forms an informationally complete POVM~\cite{Holevo_2019}.